Australia

 // no treaties match

-A LOT.
-Leaving Australia is the expensive half.
-Worldwide taxation while you're resident and an exit tax on unrealised gains at departure: the friction of leaving is real money, not just paperwork.
-This is the chain that catches sovereigns who think they can simply move.
+Leaving Australia is the expensive part.
+Worldwide taxation while you're in, and an exit tax on unrealised gains when you go: the door out costs real money, not just forms.

 APPLIES